 Please note that certified teachers must have a Master's degree or Rank II status prior to admission to this program.

-The M.Ed. in Instructional Technology is a 30 credit hour program.
+The M.Ed. with a concentration in Instructional Technology is a 30 credit hour program.
 Candidates learn a compendium of skills, strategies, and applications for helping student compete in a global and digital world, as well as preparation to be a school or district Technology Coordinator.
 For details on course requirements for this program, go to the Graduate Catalog.

 Note: Meeting GRE score and GPA minimums does not guarantee admission to the program.